cldunn/work/workspace-simple-mvc/simple-mvc-ui/README.md

 3. Go to your tomcat deployment, in the webapps directory create a "simple-mvc-ui" directory
 4. Copy all the contents from the workspace-simple-mvc/simple-mvc-ui/dist directory to the webapps/simple-mvc-ui directory
 5. Launch tomcat - application assumes default tomcat settings
+6. Start the simple-mvc-api server side application (see workspace-simple-mvc/simple-mvc-api README.md)
-6. Launch in browser: http:/localhost:8080/demos, navigate to Simple MVC demo, select link to launch simple-mvc-ui
+7. Launch in browser: http:/localhost:8080/simple-mvc-ui or go to http:/localhost:8080/demos, select the simple-mvc demo and use the launch link